cabforum/netsec/docs/NSR.md

 ## Requirements

-Effective 2025-04-29, the CA SHALL adhere to these Requirements.
+The CA SHALL adhere to these Requirements on or before 2025-04-29.

 ### 1. CA Infrastructure and Network Equipment Configuration